Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity

 The attempts to explain the Ly$\alpha$ opacity variation generally fall into two categories.
-One is to adhere that reionization completed before $z=6$, and thus to introduce variation in the IGM temperature \citep{2015ApJ...813L..38D} or in the UV background \citep{2016MNRAS.460.1328D,2017MNRAS.468.4691D,2017MNRAS.465.3429C,2018MNRAS.473..560D} in order to make some sightlines opaque to Ly$\alpha$ after reionization.
-The other is to relax the assumption that reionization finished by $z=6$ and to consider the possibility that reionization ended later in void regions with low galaxy density \citep{2019MNRAS.485L..24K,2020MNRAS.491.1736K,2020MNRAS.494.3080N}.
-Interestingly, \cite{2020MNRAS.494.3080N} show that both approaches could reproduce the large-scale opacity variation under certain conditions. \cite{2019MNRAS.487.1047M} and \cite{2020MNRAS.499.1640M} suggested that the variation in the IGM temperature leaves a measurable imprint on the Ly$\alpha$ forest at $z\sim2$, which will be measured by the Dark Energy Spectroscopic Instrument survey.
+One is to assume that reionization completed before $z=6$ and the opacity variation comes from the variations in the IGM temperature \citep{2015ApJ...813L..38D} or in the UV background \citep{2016MNRAS.460.1328D,2017MNRAS.468.4691D,2017MNRAS.465.3429C,2018MNRAS.473..560D}.
+The other is to relax the assumption that reionization finished by $z=6$ and consider the possibility that reionization ended later in void regions with low galaxy density \citep{2019MNRAS.485L..24K,2020MNRAS.491.1736K,2020MNRAS.494.3080N}.
+Interestingly, \cite{2020MNRAS.494.3080N} have shown that both approaches could reproduce the large-scale opacity variation under certain conditions. \cite{2019MNRAS.487.1047M} and \cite{2020MNRAS.499.1640M} suggested that the variation in the IGM temperature leaves a measurable imprint on the Ly$\alpha$ forest at $z\sim2$, which will be measured by the Dark Energy Spectroscopic Instrument survey.

 In this study, we explore the possibility that the relative streaming motion between baryons and dark matter causes the observed Ly$\alpha$ opacity variation by generating large-scale inhomogeneity in reionization.
-The streaming motion is a remnant of the Baryonic Acoustic Oscillation (BAO), which froze out at the Cosmic Recombination with its amplitude around $\sim 30~{\rm km}~{\rm s}^{-1}$ ranging from $0-70~{\rm km}~{\rm s}^{-1}$ \citep{2010PhRvD..82h3520T}.
-It is known to hinder the formation of the Pop III stars in minihalos at the Cosmic Dawn ($z\sim 20 - 30$) \citep{2011ApJ...736..147G,2012ApJ...760....4O,2013ApJ...763...27N,2013ApJ...771...81R,2016PhRvD..93b3518A,2019MNRAS.484.3510S} and generate large-scale imprints on the 21cm fluctuations from the epoch \citep{2012ApJ...760....3M,2012Natur.487...70V,2019PhRvD.100f3538M}.
-However, its impact on the Epoch of Reionization ($z\sim6$) has been considered unimportant because the streaming motion does not affect the galaxies in atomically cooling halos with $M>10^8 M_\odot$, which produce most of the ionizing photons during the reionization era \citep{2011ApJ...730L...1S,2014MNRAS.437L..36F}.
+The streaming motion is a remnant of the baryonic acoustic oscillation (BAO), which froze out at the cosmic recombination with its amplitude around $\sim 30~{\rm km}~{\rm s}^{-1}$ ranging from $0-70~{\rm km}~{\rm s}^{-1}$ \citep{2010PhRvD..82h3520T}.
+It is known to hinder the formation of the Population III stars in minihalos (MHs) at the Cosmic Dawn ($z\sim 20 - 30$) \citep{2011ApJ...736..147G,2012ApJ...760....4O,2013ApJ...763...27N,2013ApJ...771...81R,2016PhRvD..93b3518A,2019MNRAS.484.3510S} and generate large-scale imprints on the 21cm fluctuations from the epoch \citep{2012ApJ...760....3M,2012Natur.487...70V,2019PhRvD.100f3538M}.
+However, its impact on the EOR ($z\sim6$) has been considered unimportant because the streaming motion does not affect the galaxies in atomically cooling halos with $M>10^8 M_\odot$, which produce most of the ionizing photons during the reionization era \citep{2011ApJ...730L...1S,2014MNRAS.437L..36F}.